Anthony Scaramucci's #Holocaust Poll Offends Many And Might Cost Him Speaking Engagements

-If Anthony Scaramucci hoped to parlay his 11 days in the White House into six-figure speaking gigs he has another thing coming after more negative press.
-After launching his site, The Scaramucci Post, an attempt at his very own Huffington Post, Anthony Scaramucci published a distasteful “Holocaust Death Toll Poll,” asking readers to guess how many Jews died in the Holocaust.
-Now, Anthony Scaramucci’s Holocaust Poll is costing him future speaking gigs.
+After launching his site, The Scaramucci Post, an attempt at his very own Huffington Post, Anthony Scaramucci published a “Holocaust Death Toll Poll” that many found distasteful, asking readers to guess how many Jews died in the Holocaust.
+Now, Scaramucci is pushing back, saying he had nothing to do with the poll.

 The poll was taken down after 5,000 people voted, but even more people expressed outrage on Twitter asking Scaramucci what he was thinking making the Holocaust into a guessing game.
 Scaramucci’s social media director Lance Laifer took the blame for the Holocaust poll.

-Note: Editor’s note: a previous version of this story attributed to a story claiming that Mr. Scaramucci cursed at a student when answering a question during a speech at the Cambridge Union; that story has since been retracted and the outlet responsible has apologized.